Unusual and interesting toilets from all around the world.

 Italian train passing through a tunnel in the Cinque Terre area.

-This is the worst train toilet I have ever encountered, on a regional Italian train out of Firenze.
+This is the worst train toilet I have ever encountered.
+It was on a regional Italian train out of Firenze.

 Awful toilet spraying urine mist on an Italian train.

-The problem is that the drain pipe seems to be directional.
-It is supposed to draw air down the pipe like a chimney, pulling waste and air down the toilet, out of the compartment, and onto the tracks.
+The drain pipe is supposed to use the Bernoulli effect to draw air down the pipe like a chimney, pulling waste and air down the toilet, out of the compartment, and onto the tracks.

 The problem was that this one was forcing air up the pipe, with an effect that you can probably imagine but might prefer not to.